ketchupinc/picnic-python/README.rst

 Official Picnic API client library for Python
 =============================================

 A Python library for Picnic's API.
-Only Python 3 is supported.
+Python 2.7.9 and 3.4.3 (and above) are supported.

 Setup
 -----